madeinoz67/cookiecutter-kicad/docs/getting-started/github.md

 ## Initial Commit

-The very fist thing that should be done is to add your new project to source control, so create a git repo and push it there:
+The very first thing that should be done is to add your new project to source control, so create a git repo and push it there:

 ``` bash
 git init